Skip Breadcrumb Links

-As of October 17, 2018 it will be legal to buy, use and possess recreational marijuana (cannabis) in Canada.
-Each province will have its own set of rules pertaining to buying and using marijuana.
+As of October 17, 2018 it is legal to buy, use and possess recreational marijuana (cannabis) in Canada.
+Each province has its own set of rules pertaining to buying and using marijuana.

-In Ontario, a lot of the laws around the use and purchase of marijuana will be similar to the province’s alcohol and tobacco laws.
+In Ontario, a lot of the laws around the use and purchase of marijuana are similar to the province’s alcohol and tobacco laws.